How To Be Captivating and Persuasive

 Strong evidence exists that if information is presented in a multi-media format that integrates audio and visual elements it improves our ability to retain information.
 A study was conducted where random people were asked to try and recall random objectives.
 Two different approaches were followed to show the objects to the participants.
 The first approach used flip cards that only displayed an image of the object.
 The second approach included an image of the objective with a word describing the objective and the word was read out loud to the participants.
 All the participants showed a significant increase in the ability to recall when the multi-media approach was used.

-The Level of Information
+The Level Of Information

 How much information do we need to make a decision?
 We might think that increasing the level of information available would make it easier to decide.
 Mikael Krogerus & Roman Tschappeler researchers in the field of strategy and decision- making developed the following model on the optimum level of information required to enhance the ability to make decisions6.